-This page has nothing to do with my photography or mixed media art.
-It has to do, as you might well guess from the title, with one of our favorite tv shows.
-Bill and I have been fans of the BBC series Doctor Who for a very long time.
+This page has to do with one of our favorite tv shows.
+The Mister and I have been long-time fans of the BBC series Doctor Who.
 After the series reboot in 2005, people familiar with the new series sought our advice on which classic stories to watch.
-We developed our list of episodes that we emailed to the Who Curious.
-The queries continued, so we turned the list into a blog post.
-The list has grown again into The Doctor Who Primer and the Doctor Who Foundation.
+We developed our list of episodes for the Who Curious.
+The list has includes The Doctor Who Primer and the Doctor Who Foundation.

-The lists provide: the name of the actor portraying the Doctor, episode title, reason we chose it, image from that story (or the book/video cover), a quote from that story, and occasional tidbits.
+The lists provide: the name of the actor portraying the Doctor, episode title, reason we chose it, image from that story (or the book/video cover), a quote from that story and random tidbits.

 The Doctor Who Primer

-We wanted episodes that introduce you to the Doctor.
-The stories that establish Doctor Who fresh.
-Many of these are the first story of the new Doctor.
-Post-regenerations stories where the new actor picks up the role and makes it their own.
+These are episodes that introduce you to the Doctor.
+Many of these are the first story of the new Doctor, where the new actor picks up the role and makes it their own.

 The Doctor Who Foundation